Pelvic inflammatory disease (PID)

 • Chronic pelvic and abdominal pain.
 PID can cause pelvic pain lasting up to a few years due to the scarring of the fallopian tubes and pelvic organs.

 • Ectopic pregnancy (pregnancy outside of the womb).
 Without treatment, PID causes excessive scarring of the fallopian tubes.
-As a result, fertilized eggs are prevented from making their way to the uterus and instead implant within the fallopian tube.
-Ectopic pregnancies cause massive bleeding, and require emergency medical attention as they are a life threatening condition.
+As a result, fertilized eggs might be prevented from making their way to the uterus and instead implant within the fallopian tube.
+Ectopic pregnancies can cause massive bleeding, and require emergency medical attention as they are a life threatening condition.

 • Infertility or difficulty trying to get pregnant.
 Damage to the reproductive organs by recurrent PID increases the risk factor for infertility.